equinix/terraform-provider-equinix/docs/index.md

 The provider needs to be configured with the proper credentials before it can be used.

-For information about obtaining API key and secret refer to [Generating Client ID and Client Secret key](https://developer.equinix.com/docs/ecx-getting-started#generating-client-id-and-client-secret-key) from [Equinix Developer Platform portal](https://developer.equinix.com).
+For information about obtaining API key and secret required for Equinix Fabric and Network Edge refer to [Generating Client ID and Client Secret key](https://developer.equinix.com/docs/ecx-getting-started#generating-client-id-and-client-secret-key) from [Equinix Developer Platform portal](https://developer.equinix.com).

+Interacting with Equinix Metal requires an API auth token that can be generated at [Project-level](https://metal.equinix.com/developers/docs/accounts/projects/#api-keys) or [User-level](https://metal.equinix.com/developers/docs/accounts/users/#api-keys)

 Use the navigation to the left to read about the available resources.